ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 # `pygad` Module

-This section of the PyGAD's library documentation discusses the `pygad` module.
+This section of the documentation discusses the `pygad` module.

-Using the `pygad` module, instances of the genetic algorithm can be created, run, saved, and loaded.
-Single-objective and multi-objective optimization problems can be solved.
+With the `pygad` module, you can create, run, save, and load instances of the genetic algorithm.
+It solves both single-objective and multi-objective optimization problems.

-# `pygad.GA` Class
+## `pygad.GA` Class

-The first module available in PyGAD is named `pygad` and contains a class named `GA` for building the genetic algorithm.
-The constructor, methods, function, and attributes within the class are discussed in this section.
+The `pygad` module has a class named `GA` for building the genetic algorithm.
+This section explains the class constructor, its methods, functions, and attributes.

-## `__init__()`
+### `__init__()`

-For creating an instance of the `pygad.GA` class, the constructor accepts several parameters that allow the user to customize the genetic algorithm to different types of applications.
+To create an instance of the `pygad.GA` class, the constructor accepts several parameters.
+These let you adjust the genetic algorithm for different types of applications.

 The `pygad.GA` class constructor supports the following parameters:

 - `num_generations`: Number of generations.
-- `num_parents_mating `: Number of solutions to be selected as parents.
+- `num_parents_mating`: Number of solutions to be selected as parents.
 - `fitness_func`: Accepts a function/method and returns the fitness value(s) of the solution.
 If a function is passed, then it must accept 3 parameters (1. the instance of the `pygad.GA` class, 2. a single solution, and 3. its index in the population).
 If method, then it accepts a fourth parameter representing the method's class instance.
 Check the [Preparing the fitness_func Parameter](https://pygad.readthedocs.io/en/latest/pygad.html#preparing-the-fitness-func-parameter) section for information about creating such a function.
 In [PyGAD 3.2.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-2-0), multi-objective optimization is supported.
 To consider the problem as multi-objective, just return a `list`, `tuple`, or `numpy.ndarray` from the fitness function.
 - `fitness_batch_size=None`: A new optional parameter called `fitness_batch_size` is supported to calculate the fitness function in batches.
 If it is assigned the value `1` or `None` (default), then the normal flow is used where the fitness function is called for each individual solution.
 If the `fitness_batch_size` parameter is assigned a value satisfying this condition `1 < fitness_batch_size <= sol_per_pop`, then the solutions are grouped into batches of size `fitness_batch_size` and the fitness function is called once for each batch.
 Check the [Batch Fitness Calculation](https://pygad.readthedocs.io/en/latest/pygad_more.html#batch-fitness-calculation) section for more details and examples.
 Added in from [PyGAD 2.19.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-19-0).
 - `initial_population`: A user-defined initial population.
 It is useful when the user wants to start the generations with a custom initial population.
 It defaults to `None` which means no initial population is specified by the user.
 In this case, [PyGAD](https://pypi.org/project/pygad) creates an initial population using the `sol_per_pop` and `num_genes` parameters.
 An exception is raised if the `initial_population` is `None` while any of the 2 parameters (`sol_per_pop` or `num_genes`) is also `None`.
 Introduced in [PyGAD 2.0.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-0-0) and higher.